What we'll cover

 Email marketing is one of the most effective ways to reach your target audience, drive new leads, and nurture existing ones.
 You can use email marketing tactics to increase sales and your bottom line.

-But it’s not always easy to nail email marketing on the target.
+But it’s not always easy to nail email marketing.
 According to MailChimp, the average open rate for property management emails is just under 20% and the click-through rate is less than 2%.
 Not great, we know.

 That’s why building the right email list can make all the difference.
 Creating a targeted email list requires a good amount of research, knowledge of your target market, and email marketing tools to help you get there.
 Digital marketing products like Hubspot, ZoomInfo, and Klaviyo can help you get there.